Updated WrestleMania 37 Card | 411MANIA

 More Trending Stories

-- Will Ospreay Calls Out CM Punk and Drew McIntyre During First Press Conference As IWGP World Champion

-- Bruce Prichard On Roddy Piper Wanting To Wrestle OJ Simpson At WrestleMania 12, Piper’s Backlot Brawl Match With Goldust
+- More Details On WWE’s Decision To No Longer Use French Announce Team

-- Backstage Update on Chris Jericho Appearing on Broken Skull Sessions, AEW Contract Length
+- Tony Khan On Chris Jericho Appearing On Broken Skull Sessions: ‘I Trust Both of Them’

-- Seth Rollins Comments on Graphic Showing ‘Engaged to Becky Lynch’ as ‘Top Accomplishment’
+- Drew McIntyre Admits There Was Truth Behind RAW Locker Room Speech, Discusses Potentially Opening WrestleMania 37